Skip to main content

 What are Cost Codes?

 Every item in your Price Book includes a Cost Code, which is made up of an individual cost that helps track and report against costs you incur in your business.
+Think of these as the account your item goes to.
 They consist of numeric characters with an account title and can be used to map costs into your accounting system to support bookkeeping as well as financial reporting.

 Cost Codes are made up of 5 components:

 1. Cost Category Number: All Cost Codes belong to a Cost Category, which is designated by a Cost Category Number that makes up the beginning numeric digits of a Cost Code.
 Think of the Cost Category as the "group" that a Cost Code belongs to.
-Cost Category Numbers can have up to 6 digits.
+Cost Category Numbers can have up to 6 digits, no letters or special characters are allowed.

 3. Cost Code Number: The Cost Code Number makes up the last 6 digits of the full Cost Code and is usually based on what Cost Category Number it is grouped in.
-For example, if a Cost Code Number is the first Cose Code within the "2000 Excavation and Foundation" Cost Category, then it would make sense for the number to be a lower number such as "2100"
+Think of these as like a sub-account for your item.
+For example, if a Cost Code Number is "2000 Excavation and Foundation" Cost Category, then it would make sense for the number to be a lower number such as "2100".

 4. Cost Code Name: The Cost Code Name is what makes up the entire Cost Code and also is based on what Cost Category the code is a part of.
 For example, if the Cost Category is Excavation and Foundation, then the Cost Code Name may be an item that falls within that category, such as Footings and Foundation.